facebook/react-native-website/website/blog/2022-01-21-react-native-h2-2021-recap.md

 **Releases** play a critical role in the New Architecture rollout.
 Our goal last half was to ensure any release blocking issues did not stagnate.
 We approached the problem by [clarifying and improving process and responsibilities](https://github.com/facebook/react-native/wiki/Releases) for better accountability.
 Our release coordination now occurs in a [dedicated discussions repository](https://github.com/reactwg/react-native-releases/discussions) with [clearer release issue reporting](https://github.com/facebook/react-native/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2CType%3A+Upgrade+Issue&template=upgrade-regression-form.yml).

-For this coming half we will continue to iterate on release responsibilities to support new architecture rollout.
+For this half we will continue to iterate on release responsibilities to support new architecture rollout.
 If you’d like to help out testing release candidates or [working on improvements](https://github.com/facebook/react-native/projects/18), feel free to [join the discussion](https://github.com/reactwg/react-native-releases/discussions/categories/improvements)!

 ## To Mobile and beyond